 TAN vs TAEG: Decoding Italian Mortgage Rates

+Note: This content is specific to the Italian financial market.
 When comparing mortgages in Italy ("Mutuo"), you will be bombarded with two acronyms: TAN and TAEG.
 Confusing them can cost you thousands of euros.
+Understanding the difference between these two rates is crucial to making an informed decision when choosing a mortgage.

-TAN (Tasso Annuo Nominale)
+What is TAN (Tasso Annuo Nominale)?

 This is the Nominal Annual Rate.